 Read our first ever annual review here (July 16 – June 17)

-Open, self-aware, empathetic, respectful, questioning and spirited
+Our values are open, self-aware, empathetic, respectful, questioning and spirited.

 Registered Charity No. 1164091

 Since we launched just over two years, MoH has worked around the UK bringing together volunteers, people affected by homelessness, community members and artists to research the history of homelessness, discuss and present stories, objects and art to help people understand each other better.